stordco/data-science-coding-exercise/README.md

 - Ensure that your coding platform (e.g., Google Colab) is set up and fully functional.
 - Confirm that the development environment has the necessary libraries pre-installed (e.g., Python, pandas, scikit-learn, Jupyter Notebook).
 - The 3 CSV files are included in this repository.
 They will be needed for this exercise.
-- Once completed, please share your colab notebook or zip up the code and email it to the Stord talent acquisition team member you have been working with.
+- Once completed, please share your colab notebook and outputs or zip up the code and outputs.
+Email it to the Stord talent acquisition team member you have been working with.

 ## Statistical Inference
 **Model Building and Evaluation**